 I have written a script that does the following:

-- Takes an input of a single, or multiple Resource Groups and a single or multiple Subscription list.
+- Takes an input of a single, or multiple Resource Groups and a single or multiple Subscription list (You must use the ID of the subscription and not the name).
 I made Resource Groups the boundary the same as MCS driven provisioning, you are going to have one or many resource groups tied to a catalog, all with the same ProvScheme and sizing, so it’s a safe boundary.
 I added multi subscription due to scale requirements across large deployments

 - Searches through the Resource Group/s and gathers an array of Network Interfaces.
 You can add an exclusion pattern if you would like to exclude certain Network Interfaces